bobbingwide/oik-blocks/README.md

 Forked from oik-block which will now only implement opinions.

 ## Changelog
+# 0.4.0
+* Changed: Add support for block variations to blockicon, blockinfo and blocklist,https://github.com/bobbingwide/oik-blocks/issues/39
+* Tested: With WordPress 5.5.1 and WordPress Multi Site
+* Tested: With Gutenberg 9.1.0
+* Tested: With PHP 7.4

 # 0.4.0-RC1
 * Changed: Improve the Block info block to display a single block using same format as block list,https://github.com/bobbingwide/oik-blocks/issues/38
 * Changed: Start making use of the SelectTextControlCombo block for formats and orderby attributes,https://github.com/bobbingwide/oik-blocks/issues/37